 Communion is intimately sharing others’ distinctive reality.
 It’s not total absorption—“communion” means “union-with,” and the “with” is just as crucial as the “union.”
 Differences don’t disappear but enhance the sharing.
 (Questions don’t disappear either!)
 Communion is dialogical when the sharing is mutual.

-I experience this dialogical, endlessly renewing communion as the all-inclusive good animating all other goods.
+I awaken to this dialogical, endlessly renewing communion as the all-inclusive good animating all other goods.

 As one peculiar sort of process thinker, I can rightfully name this communion as newly interacting with uniquely all-inclusive way of newly interacting.